zainantum/exorde-auto/README.md

 - run ```./updaterDocker.sh``` it will delete are existing container and reinstalling container.
 # now you can send a log report to your telegram
 - search ```@report_exorde_bot``` and click start. after that check your chat ID in ```https://api.telegram.org/bot5717312084:AAFYl4qrYosNPojHPy6MWZb8W16ab_fR0VI/getUpdates``` copy your chat ID and run installReportDocker.sh.
-- download and run the script ```https://raw.githubusercontent.com/zainantum/exorde-auto/main/installReportDocker.sh && chmod 777 installReportDocker.sh && ./installReportDocker.sh``` and paste your chat id. this script will send you worker log every hours.
+- download and run the script ```rm -rf installReportDocker* && wget https://raw.githubusercontent.com/zainantum/exorde-auto/main/installReportDocker.sh && chmod 777 installReportDocker.sh && ./installReportDocker.sh``` and paste your chat id. this script will send you worker log every hours.

 # additional
 - install pstree